 - Easy diy instructions, high hardness levels or very high water usage

 With so many different types, models, features and price points to choose from, it’s easy to feel overwhelmed – especially if this is your first time purchasing a water softener.
 Don’t worry, we’ll simplify the process.
-We’ll tell you everything you need to know, so you can confidently choose the best water softener for your home.
+We’ll tell you everything you need to know, so you can confidently choose the right system for your home.

-But before we get to our water softener reviews, let’s take a minute to talk about why hard water can be so detrimental to your home.
+But before we get to our buyer’s guide, let’s take a minute to talk about why hard water can be so detrimental to your home.

 What is Hard Water?
 Why Is It Bad for Your Home?